How to Balance and Maximize Flavors When Cooking

 Combining and balancing flavors is such beautiful art and essential when you want to make wonderfully flavorful dishes!

-Let’s start with the building blocks:
+Let’s start with the building blocks for flavor balancing.

 There are five “tastes” that work as the foundation for the flavors in each recipe: sweet, salty, sour, bitter, salty, and umami.
 By the end of this blog, you will know how to balance your foods’ flavor and use them efficiently.
 Depending on the recipe, some of the flavors will be more dominant than others.
 The knowledge on how to use these flavors will help you to be more self-confident and more comfortable cooking without a recipe.